craftcms/docs/docs/commerce/3.x/payment-gateways.md

 When you need to accept cheque or bank deposit payments, you should use the manual payment gateway.

 The gateway simply authorizes all payments, allowing the order to proceed.
-You may then manually mark the payment as captured in the Control Panel when payment is received.
+You may then manually mark the payment as captured in the control panel when payment is received.

 ## Other gateway specifics